arXiv/arxiv-docs/help/endorsement.md

 The arXiv endorsement system
 ============================

-Since January 17, 2004 arXiv has required that users be *endorsed* before submitting their first paper to a category or subject class.
+arXiv requires that users be *endorsed* before submitting their first paper to a category.

 Why does arXiv require endorsement?
 -----------------------------------